Choosing the Perfect Engagement Ring

 If you are looking for something bespoke, you could start with a stone or a piece of jewellery that resonates with you – whether it’s from the family collection or a place you’ve visited together – then design a completely new ring from scratch.
 This can be a rewarding, creative experience.

 Alternatively you could buy an antique or vintage engagement ring.
 Because mass production was not feasible in centuries gone by, you are highly unlikely to ever find an exact match of an antique ring.
 A trusted dealer with excellent experience will have a collection of fine rings in shapes and styles from across the eras.
 Aside from the ethical benefits of buying an antique ring, it tends to be considerably cheaper than buying new, without sacrificing quality or beauty.

 A bit about antique rings

 Buying an antique or vintage engagement ring offers serious beauty, style and quality without the high price point that comes with buying new.

 If you are buying an antique engagement ring, there’s no need to feel overwhelmed by the different eras and styles.
 It’s nice to know the context of the ring, but our suggestion is simply to go with your gut and look for something you know she will love.

 If you or your partner is interested in particular moments in time or design movements, then of course this may influence your choice.
 Certain eras, such as Art Deco, with its geometric shapes, are easy to recognise and popular.
-You can read a little bit about each era here and search for rings by period in time.
+You can discover more about the eras and search for rings by period in time.

 Find a trusted dealer